Growing skills. Building confidence. Strengthening communities.

 A place to grow, connect and thrive

-At Earth Gardens, we work alongside tangata whaikaha - people living with disabilities, mental health challenges, addictions or other life challenges, to learn new skills, build confidence and find belonging in ways that reflect who they are and what matters to them.
+Since 1985, Earth Gardens has worked alongside people living with disabilities, mental health conditions, addictions and other life challenges.
+We support them to learn new skills, build confidence and find belonging in ways that reflect who they are and what matters to them.

 Through hands-on garden-to-plate learning and purposeful mahi, we provide a safe, supportive space where everyone can flourish.